Adding Comments, plus QA for other features such as accessibility

 Authors can set whether an element should be tab-focusable.

-In this example page, the background image elements have tab-focus turned off.
-They are decorative, so turning off tab-focus for them improves the experience for a user navigating via the tab key with a screen reader, for example.
+In this example page, the image element has tab-focus turned off.
+It's decorative, so turning off tab-focus improves the experience for a user navigating via the tab key with a screen reader, for example.

 Question Details